TheoXiong7/tennis_py/README.md

 # tennis_py
 This project uses openCV and various image processing techniques to detect tennis balls.
-I am still working on the accuracy and I am also intending on implementing detection of tennis court lines.
+Accuracy and detection of tennis court lines are being implemented.

 ## Efficiency & Accuracy
 On the tested machine, the program ran at 32fps; however, the accuracy still lacks in lower lighting and when there are multiple tennis balls in frame.